Anna-Peng/thoughts/README.md

 As I roar something outrageously funny to the air.

 However shakey the ground may be, \
-we'll march at the speed the fear ought not compete. \
+we'll march at the speed fear ought not compete. \
 How do I know? \
 It's called spirit, \
 Something we have aplenty.